-If the student is absent for more than approximately two weeks or if they get too far behind to catch up, the student should consider reducing their workload by dropping one or more courses.
-The Academic Counsellors can help the student to consider the alternatives.
-At the student's request, the counsellors can also keep the instructor informed about the student's difficulties.
+If a student is absent for more than approximately two weeks or if a student gets too far behind to catch up, the student should consider reducing their workload by dropping one or more courses.
+The Academic Counsellors can help to consider alternatives.
+At the student's request, the counsellors can also keep instructors informed about any difficulties.